greenelab/phenoplier_manuscript/manuscript.md

 After sorting, cells were immediately spun down.
 Pellets were kept in -80oC for further genomic DNA isolation.

 **Genomic DNA isolation and verification.**
-3 conditions of Genomic DNA (Un-Sorted Con-trol, lentiV2 GFP-High, and lentiV2 GFP-Low) were extracted using QIAamp DNA Blood Mini Kit (Qiagen, Cat.51104), followed by UV Spectroscopy (Nanodrop) to access the quality and quantity of the gDNA.
+3 conditions of Genomic DNA (Un-Sorted Control, lentiV2 GFP-High, and lentiV2 GFP-Low) were extracted using QIAamp DNA Blood Mini Kit (Qiagen, Cat.51104), followed by UV Spectroscopy (Nanodrop) to access the quality and quantity of the gDNA.
-Total 80-160ug of gDNA was isolated for each condi-tion. sgRNA cassette and lentiviral specific transgene in isolated gDNA were verified through PCR (Supplementary Figure @fig:sup:crispr:fig3).
+Total 80-160ug of gDNA was isolated for each condition. sgRNA cassette and lentiviral specific transgene in isolated gDNA were verified through PCR (Supplementary Figure @fig:sup:crispr:fig3).

 **Illumina libraries generation and sequencing.**
 Fragment containing sgRNA cassette was amplified using P5 /P7 primers, as indicated in [@pmid:26780180] and primer sequences were adapted from Broad Institute protocol (Supplementary Figure @fig:sup:crispr:table1).
 Stagger sequence (0-8nt) was included in P5, and 8bp uniquely barcoded sequence in P7.
-Primers were syn-thesized through Integrated DNA Technologies (IDT), each primer was PAGE purified.
+Primers were synthesized through Integrated DNA Technologies (IDT), each primer was PAGE purified.
 32 PCR reactions were set up for each condition.
 Each 100ul PCR reaction consists of roughly 5ug of gDNA, 5ul of each 10uM P5 and P7.
 ExTaq DNA Polymerase (TaKaRa, Cat.
 RR001A) was used to amplify the amplicon.
 PCR Thermal Cycler Parameters set as: Initial at 95oC for 1min; followed by 24 cycles of Denaturation at 94oC for 30 seconds, Annealing at 52.5oC for 30 seconds, Extension at 72oC for 30 seconds.
 A final Elongation at 72oC for 10 minutes.
 285bp-293bp PCR products were expected (Supplementary Figure @fig:sup:crispr:fig4 A).
 PCR products within the same condition were pooled and purified using SPRIselect beads (Beckman Coulter, Cat.
 B23318).
 Purified illumina libraries were quantitated on Qubit, and the quality of the library were analyzed on Bio-analyzer using High Sensitivity DNA Chip.
-A single approxi-mate 285bp peak was expected.
+A single approximate 285bp peak was expected.
 (Supplementary Figure @fig:sup:crispr:fig4 B).
-Final illumina library samples were se-quenced on Nova-seq 6000.
+Final illumina library samples were sequenced on Nova-seq 6000.
 Samples were pooled and loaded on a SP flow cell, along with 20% PhiX control v3 library spike-in.